 There are also a number of options for running data lakes in the cloud, including:

 Amazon S3 - an object storage platform built to store and retrieve any amount of data from any data source, and designed for 99.999999999% durability.

 Azure Blob Storage - stores billions of objects in hot, cool, or archive tiers, depending on how often data is accessed.
 Data ranges from structured (converted to object form) to any unstructured format - images, videos, audio, documents.

 In the cloud, data warehouse and data lake strategies go hand in hand

 Here are two examples of how cloud-based infrastructure enables data warehouses and data lakes to play together.
 This allows you to enjoy the unlimited low-cost storage and flexibility of a data lake, together with the high performance and analytical capabilities of a data warehouse.

 This solution from Amazon extends the analytic capabilities of Redshift beyond the data stored on its local disks.
 It can directly query unstructured data in an Amazon S3 data lake, data warehouse style, without having to load or transform it.
 Redshift Spectrum optimizes queries on the fly, and scales up processing transparently to return results quickly, regardless of the scale of data being processed.

-Panoply allows you to pull large volumes of data from a cloud-based data lake like S3, without having an ETL process in place.
-Once the data is in Panoply it is automatically treated, prepared, and optimized for fast analysis - you can immediately start running analytical queries.
+Panoply allows you to pull large volumes of data from a cloud-based data lake like S3 without complicated code.
+Whether you’re pulling in structured, semi-structured, or unstructured data, it’s stored in query-ready tables so you can immediately start running analysis.

 Which strategy is best for your data?